libbyshoop/database-book/_sources/13MatchJoin/09SameBase_1_1.rst

 After the Reduce, the Match Join is a same base (Creature-Skill Pair), 1 - 1 case and therefore Symmetric-either.

+.. mchoice:: mc-mj-sb-1-1
+   :answer_a: creatureId
+   :answer_b: skillCode
+   :answer_c: skillCode, creatureId
+   :correct: c
+   :feedback_a: The same-base, symmetric-either 1-1 case means the base of the result relations stays the same as the two same input relation bases.
+What is the base, which implies its identifier?
+   :feedback_b: The same-base, symmetric-either 1-1 case means the base of the result relations stays the same as the two same input relation bases.
+What is the base, which implies its identifier?
+   :feedback_c: Correct!
+The same-base, symmetric-either 1-1 case means the base of the result relations stays the same as the two same input relation bases.

+   Which of these is the identifier for the result relation?

+The SQL for this chart then becomes:

+.. tabbed:: SameBase_1_1

+    .. tab:: SQL Times-Filter-Reduce MJ query

+      .. activecode:: ach_aspired_cr_sk_pair
+        :language: sql
+        :include: all_creature_create

+        DROP TABLE IF EXISTS achievingCreatureSkillPair;

+        -- achieving Creature-Skill Pair
+        CREATE TABLE achievingCreatureSkillPair AS
+        SELECT distinct creatureId, skillCode
+        FROM Achievement
+        ;

+        SELECT A.*, B.aspiredProficiency,
+                    B.desired_townId
+        FROM achievingCreatureSkillPair A, Aspiration B
+        WHERE A.creatureId = B.creatureId
+        AND   A. skillCode = B.skillCode
+        ;

+    .. tab:: SQL Inner Join MJ  query

+      .. activecode:: ach_aspired_cr_sk_pair_inner
+        :language: sql
+        :include: all_creature_create

+        DROP TABLE IF EXISTS achievingCreatureSkillPair;

+        -- achieving Creature-Skill Pair
+        CREATE TABLE achievingCreatureSkillPair AS
+        SELECT distinct creatureId, skillCode
+        FROM Achievement
+        ;

+        SELECT A.*, B.aspiredProficiency,
+                    B.desired_townId
+        FROM achievingCreatureSkillPair A
+        INNER JOIN Aspiration B
+        ON A.creatureId = B.creatureId
+        AND   A. skillCode = B.skillCode
+        ;

 A Different Interpretation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another way to consider the posed query is to maintain the M - 1 correspondence between Achievement and Aspiration by not first doing the Reduce shown above.
+Another way to consider the posed query is to maintain the M - 1 correspondence between Achievement as A and Aspiration as B by not first doing the Reduce shown above.
 In this case we can state that what we want to get back is every Achievement matched to Aspiration through creatureId and skillCode.

 .. mchoice:: mc-mj-09a